mongodb/specifications/source/max-staleness/max-staleness.rst

 * Provide a global server-side configuration of max acceptable staleness (see `rejected ideas`_).
-* Support a max staleness value less than twice heartbeatFrequencyMS.
+* Support small values for max staleness.
 * Make a consistency guarantee resembling readConcern "afterOpTime".
 * Specify how maxStalenessSeconds interacts with readConcern "afterOpTime" in drivers (distinct from the goal for routers and shards).